10 Most Spoken Languages in India by Number of Speakers

 The most pivotal feature of human existence is the language that helps humans to communicate with each other and develop relations between them.

 We know that India is the world’s seventh-largest country by area as well as the world's second-most populous country.
-The country has a population of more than 1.2 billion people.
-There are several religions practised in the country.
+The country has a population of more than 1.3 billion people.
+There are several religions practiced in the country.
 It consists of diverse languages and cultures and people speaking different languages are scattered in different parts of the country.

-Do you know that there are 121 languages which are spoken by 10,000 or more people in India, which has a population of 121 crores, according to a census analysis?
-More than 19,500 languages or dialects are spoken in India as mother tongue, according to the latest analysis of a census.
-Let us find out the most spoken languages and speakers in the country through this article.
+Do you know that there are 121 languages that are spoken by 10,000 or more people in India, which has a population of more than 121 crores, according to a census analysis?
+More than 19,500 languages or dialects are spoken in India as mother tongue, according to the analysis of a census.
+Let us find out the most spoken languages and speakers in the country as per 2011 Census.

 1. Hindi - 52.83 crore speakers